Planning is essential for consistent outcomes

 FEMORAL VERSION:

 For "human bipedal gait" as opposed to quadrupeds, make sure the version (or more correctly, anterior "offset displacement") is correct.
 If you are using a non-anatomical stem, then the posterior entry to the canal will require a greater than "normal" anteversion.
 Typical version is 20 degrees.
 This is a very common mistake made and overlooked in almost all studies.
+The pro-op standing direct lateral film is most useful and to compare with the post-op same radiograph.

 ACETABULAR PLACEMENT

-In general with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
+In general, with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
 Beware the "FLATBACK SYNDROME" before THR.

-In general with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
+In general, with the cup placed at 90 degrees to this line will give the correct anteversion in most cases but... correct acetabular placement can be verified by a direct standing and sitting lateral done pre-operatively.
 Beware the "FLATBACK SYNDROME" before THR.

 HIP CAPSULE REPAIR

 The hip capsule must be repaired as it is this structure that stops dislocation and redirects the joint reaction force.
-(In >1000 consecutive posterior approach primary THR's, no dislocations (author).
+(In >1600 consecutive posterior approach primary THR's, no dislocations (author).

 CURRENT RESEARCH AND AUDIT